fusionx3/fusionx3.github.io/_posts/2017-10-09-Escalation-From-Docker-To-Root-Access.md

 **Note**

-> For some reason, you can't write into the file and save, but you can delete it and re-create it.
-Be careful not to delete existing public keys while pentesting.
+> For some reason, I couldn't write into the file and save, but I was able to delete it and re-create it.
+Be careful not to delete existing public keys or any files while pentesting.
 Save the current keys into a file and restore it in the clean-up phase.

 To remove current keys and add your own:

 `rm -rf /root/.ssh/authorized_keys && echo "YOUR_PUBLIC_KEY" > /root/.ssh/authorized_keys`

-Finally, just run SSH and login using your new password/public key.
+Finally, just run SSH and login as root using your new password/public key.

 <br>
 ## **How Could This Have Been Prevented?**